 Kitty and the Silver Bullet

-It is part of the Kitty Norville #4 series and is a This urban fantasy is a paperback edition on February 1, 2008 and has 326 pages.
+It is part of the Kitty Norville #4 series and is a urban fantasy on February 1, 2008 and has 326 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Steals the Show, Kitty Rocks the House, Kitty in the Underworld

 Fourth in the Kitty Norville urban fantasy series about a radio talk show host-cum-werewolf based in Denver, Colorado.

 Whoa…talk about full circle!
 After spending so much time avoiding Denver, circumstances bring ’em right on back.

 I do like how Vaughn has Kitty skittish about the relationship between Ben and herself.
 Just events that have caused them to bond.
 Form their little pack of two.
 A mated pair against their will.
 Sorta.
 I suspect it’s Kitty’s conversation with Drs.
 Luce and Schumacher that starts to make Kitty wonder about the true usefulness of Carl and Meg.

 Ben definitely has his work cut out for him.
 Seems he really does like Kitty and wants a more normal relationship with her.